lule-ahmedi/StreamReasoning/README.md

 For more information on C-SWRL and StreamJess contact e.jajaga at seeu dot edu dot mk

 # Literature
+- E. Jajaga dhe L. Ahmedi.
+C-SWRL: A unique Semantic Web framework for reasoning over stream data.
+Intl.
+Journal of Semantic Computing, 2017.
+- E. Jajaga and L. Ahmedi.
+C-SWRL: SWRL for Reasoning over Stream Data.
+1st Intl.
+Workshop on Semantic Data Integration (SDI '17) in conjunction with the 11th IEEE Intl.
+Conference on Semantic Computing, San Diego, California, USA, 2017.
-1. Jajaga, E., Ahmedi, L. and Ahmedi, F. StreamJess: Stream Data Reasoning System for Water Quality Monitoring.
-International Journal of Metadata, Semantics and Ontologies (In press) Download
+- Jajaga, E., Ahmedi, L. and Ahmedi, F. StreamJess: Stream Data Reasoning System for Water Quality Monitoring.
+International Journal of Metadata, Semantics and Ontologies, 2016.
-2. Jajaga, E., Ahmedi, L. and Ahmedi, F. StreamJess: Enabling Jess for Stream Data Reasoning and the Water Domain Case (Demo paper) 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW2016), Bologna, 2016.
-Download
+- Jajaga, E., Ahmedi, L. and Ahmedi, F. StreamJess: Enabling Jess for Stream Data Reasoning and the Water Domain Case (Demo paper) 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW2016), Bologna, 2016.
-3. Jajaga, E., Ahmedi, L. and Ahmedi, F. An Expert System for Water Quality Monitoring Based on Ontology, in Proc. of the 9th Metadata and Semantics Research Conference (MTSR2015), Manchester, 2015.
-Download
+- Jajaga, E., Ahmedi, L. and Ahmedi, F. An Expert System for Water Quality Monitoring Based on Ontology, in Proc. of the 9th Metadata and Semantics Research Conference (MTSR2015), Manchester, 2015.
-4. Ahmedi, L., Jajaga, E. and Ahmedi, F. An Ontology Framework for Water Quality Management, in Proc. of the 6th International Conference on Semantic Sensor Networks, Sydney, 2013.
-Download
+- Ahmedi, L., Jajaga, E. and Ahmedi, F. An Ontology Framework for Water Quality Management, in Proc. of the 6th International Conference on Semantic Sensor Networks, Sydney, 2013.
-5. Jajaga, E., Ahmedi, L. and Abazi-Bexheti, L. Semantic Web Trends on Reasoning Over Sensor Data, in Proc. of the 8th South East European Doctoral Student Conference, Thessaloniki, 2013.
-Download
+- Jajaga, E., Ahmedi, L. and Abazi-Bexheti, L. Semantic Web Trends on Reasoning Over Sensor Data, in Proc. of the 8th South East European Doctoral Student Conference, Thessaloniki, 2013.